bzymet/enterprise-monitoring-dashboard/terraform/aws-lab/README.md

 The alarm action path includes:

 - SNS notification
-- Lambda remediation (Will auto-detect windows/linux and will kill specific high usage processes tailored to sepcifc workflow or environment)
+- Lambda remediation (Python code will auto-detect windows/linux and will kill specific high usage processes tailored to sepcifc workflow or environment)

 This models an operational-control pattern where Terraform manages infrastructure provisioning, monitoring, and remediation hooks.